Electronics and semiconductor manufacturing industry in India: Initiatives in the semiconductor industry

-Recent notable achievements in ESDM (Electronic System Design & Manufacturing) Research and Development
+Recent notable achievements

 In 2011, Hyderabad based semiconductor chip design services entity SoCtronics completed the first 28 nm design chip to be developed in India.
 Bangalore-based Indian company Navika Electronics has designed GNSS/GPS SoC (System on Chip) chipsets based on ARM core processors under its own brand name for portable applications like receiving/down conversion and amplification of GPS and Galileo signals.

 The Centre for Nano Science and Engineering (CeNSE), IISc, Bengaluru, in collaboration with KAS Tech, a Bengaluru-based electronics manufacturing company, has developed 'Ocean', a highly integrated and portable chemical vapour depositor that can commercially produce various two dimensional materials including graphene, in an easy 'plug and grow' approach which can have various novel applications in the ESDM sector, for both academia and industry alike.

-In what could be viewed as a breakthrough for the country's electric automobile programme as well as indigenous electronics manufacturing, the Indian Space Research Organization (ISRO) and the Automotive Research Association of India (ARAI) together have developed and validated through tests, using ISRO's state of the art cell technology, a lithium-ion battery prototype for application in electric vehicles and looks forward to commercialising the technology through mass production by partnering with automotive companies.
+In what could be viewed as a breakthrough for the country's electric automobile programme as well as indigenous electronics manufacturing, ISRO and the Automotive Research Association of India (ARAI) together have developed and validated through tests, using ISRO's state of the art cell technology, a lithium-ion battery prototype for application in electric vehicles and looks forward to commercialising the technology through mass production by partnering with automotive companies.
 Currently India's lithium-ion battery requirements are completely met by import as there is no domestic manufacturing of these batteries.
 While the raw material for the batteries still has to be imported, the rest of the value chain can be synthesized domestically at a competitive cost, if the project clears all the barriers.